Learning Action Embeddings for Off-Policy Evaluation: Background and related work

 \section{Background and related work}

 The interaction of a recommender system with the user starts with the system receiving the context information (e.g.\ user's purchase history) $x \in \cX \subseteq \mathbb{R}^{d_\cX}$ drawn i.i.d.\ from an unknown distribution $p(x)$.
 The system then chooses an action (e.g.\ a ranked set of products) $a \sim \pi(a \mid x)$ from the set of available actions $\cA$ according to the system's policy $\pi$.
 Finally, the user interacts with the displayed products via clicks or purchases, and the system receives a reward $r \in [r_{min}, r_{max}]$ sampled from a reward distribution $p(r \mid x, a)$.
 This process repeats for $n$ rounds, where in round $t$ the system observes a context $x_t$, draws an action $a_t$ according to $\pi(a \mid x_t)$, and observes a reward $r_t \sim p(r \mid x_t,a_t)$.
 All interactions are recorded in a \emph{logged dataset} $\cD = \set{(x_t, a_t, r_t)}_{t=1}^n$.
 The policy $\pi_0$ that collects $\cD$ is called a \emph{logging policy}.
-The goal of \emph{off-policy evaluation} \citep[OPE,][]{dudik2014doubly, wang2017optimal, su2019cab, su2020doubly, metelli2021subgaussian, saito2022off} is to develop $\hat{V}$, an estimator of the policy \emph{value} $V(\pi) = \mathbb{E}_{p(x)\pi(a \mid x)p(r\mid x,a)}[r]$ such that\ $\hat{V}(\pi)~\approx~V(\pi)$.
+The goal of \emph{off-policy evaluation} \citep[OPE,][]{dudik_doubly_2014, wang_optimal_2017, su_cab_2019, su_doubly_2020, metelli_subgaussian_2021, saito_off-policy_2022} is to develop $\hat{V}$, an estimator of the policy \emph{value} $V(\pi) = \mathbb{E}_{p(x)\pi(a \mid x)p(r\mid x,a)}[r]$ such that\ $\hat{V}(\pi)~\approx~V(\pi)$.

-\paragraph{Inverse propensity scoring} \emph{Inverse propensity scoring} \citep[IPS,][]{robins1994ips} is a commonly used estimator that works by re-weighting the rewards in $\cD$ based on how likely the corresponding actions are to be selected under the target policy:
+\emph{Inverse propensity scoring} \citep[IPS,][]{robins_estimation_1994} is a commonly used estimator that works by re-weighting the rewards in $\cD$ based on how likely the corresponding actions are to be selected under the target policy: